joelhmetz/socialnetwork/README.md

 # socialnetwork
-API - Laravel and React
+Laravel API to be consumed.